-The student is fully responsible for organizing the documents to be presented at both the Unis Group and the foreign higher education institution.
-The validity, legality and punctuality in the delivery of documents are the sole responsibility of the students, as they are personal and non-transferable documents.
+The student is fully responsible for organizing the documents that he must present both at the Unis Group and at the foreign higher education institution.
+The validity, legality and punctuality in the delivery of documents are the sole responsibility of the students, considering that they are personal and non-transferable documents.

-The basic documentation that must be presented to participate in the International Academic Mobility Program is as follows:
+The basic documentation that must be submitted to participate in the International Academic Mobility Program observes the following list:

-f.
-Study plan to be carried out at the foreign higher education institution.
+- Study plan to be carried out at a foreign higher education institution.

 Proficiency in Foreign Languages

-Proof of proficiency in a foreign language may be required by the foreign institution, so when this is the case, the student must submit it along with the other documents to the Department of International Relations, which will forward to the destination institution.
+Proof of proficiency in a foreign language may be a requirement of the foreign institution, therefore, when this is the case, the student must present it together with the other documents to the Department of International Relations, which will be forwarded to the host institution.

 Term of Commitment

-Every student applying for the International Academic Mobility Program must be sure of the commitments they will be making to themselves, but above all to their institution and their country.
-He will be constantly representing the Unis Group while participating in the Program.
-To this end, the student is invited to sign a Term of Commitment, defining the obligations and responsibilities that he / she assumes to act correctly in the host institution, above all taking advantage of the opportunities offered and multiplying the results, with a view to strengthening exchanges.
-The student will be aware of the damage they will have if they have to leave the program, as well as the institutional damage that misconduct may cause.
+Every student applying to participate in the International Academic Mobility Program must be sure of the commitments he will be making with himself, but above all, with his institution and with his country.
+He will be constantly representing Grupo Unis while participating in the Program.
+To this end, the student is invited to sign a Term of Commitment, defining the obligations and responsibilities that he assumes to act correctly in the host institution, above all, taking advantage of the opportunities offered to him and multiplying the results, with a view to strengthening the exchanges.
+The student will be aware of the damages he will have if he has to leave the program, as well as the institutional damages that an inappropriate conduct can generate.